Hit your word count

 Count me in

 I don’t claim that this system allows me to hit the word count perfectly on each piece I write.
-But I come pretty close — plus or minus 10 percent, maybe.
+But I come pretty close — plus or minus 10%, maybe.

 Over the course of my career, that’s saved me hundreds and hundreds of hours of overwriting, then cutting.
 That’s certainly more time by far than I’ve invested in mapping out my pieces before I write.